Frequently Asked Questions

 Q.) What happens if there is bad weather forecasted on my session date?

 A.) I always try to be flexible when it comes to weather, because #Colorado.
 Part of my job is to watch the weather forecasts and keep in touch with my clients if the weather may be an issue.
 I will happily work to find a new (mutually agreeable) date/time if needed!
-As a broad guideline, I typically recommend rescheduling in the following scenarios: temperature of less than 40 degrees, wind speed of over 15mph, 50% or more chance of rain. **Mini-Session clients will be given a scheduled weather make-up date when booking**
+As a broad guideline, I usually recommend rescheduling in the following scenarios: forecasted temperature of less than 40 degrees, wind speed of over 15mph, 50% or more chance of rain. **Mini-Session clients will be given a scheduled weather make-up date when booking**

 Q.) Are you vaccinated?

 A.) The short answer is YES.
 The long answer is that this may be a hot topic for some people, but I have been asked this question by so many separate families over the past few months that I've decided to include it here.
 I have received both doses of the Pfizer COVID-19 vaccine, and I also stay up-to-date on my TDAP vaccine because of my work with newborns.
 Keeping my clients (as well as my own family!) safe is my number one priority.
-If you ever have any questions about any safety-related topic, please don’t hesitate to reach out to me!
+If you ever have questions about any safety-related topic, please don’t hesitate to reach out to me!
 I’m happy to do what I can to help. ❤️

 Q.) What equipment do you use?